Why do I have to do this?

 How much does this cost?

 Cost varies slightly by program; most of the fees are built in your student fees.
-There is, however, a separate fee for the Child Abuse Clearance that must be submitted by the student.

 Which address do I use on my order form?

 Use any address where you can receive mail in the next 2 - 16 weeks.

 Which forms get turned in where?

 Most programs require all documents to be submitted to CastleBranch.
 Please follow the specific instructions that were provided by your Compliance Coordinator.

 How do I send the forms to CastleBranch?